Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

+\Cref{tab:background_iotStandards} provides a summary on some of the main possible solutions for \ac{soa} data middleware.
 While all these solutions can ensure delivery of data, there is a tendency to consider \ac{dds} and Zenoh the best performant solutions since they provide better flexibility and performance.
 According to~\cite{liang2023performance}, which compared performance of \ac{mqtt}, \ac{dds}, and Zenoh, the latter shows (for multi-machine scenarios, more realistic in zonal vehicular architectures) a double increase on the throughput of \ac{dds} and 50 times of \ac{mqtt}, while \ac{dds} usually provides the best latency and better flexibility with more \ac{qos} levels.